ColinDavis99/Final-Project/README.md

 be presented with a interactive model of the program.

-Here, the user will enter a string to search for inside of full character, symbols, phrases etc.
+Here, the user will enter a string to search for inside of full character, symbols, phrases etc. or Be able to enter a .txt file of their choice

-                                              OR

-Be able to enter a .txt file of their choice

 Proceeding further, the user will have the option to choose which sorting algorithm, account for capital letters, as well as supressing the output of thefound indexes when inputting